5 Days in Aspen: A Journal Through Peak Fall Color Season

 9:00 AM — Highland Bowl hike

 In winter, the Highland Bowl is a legendary hike-to ski run.
-In fall, the hike to the top is still available and still spectacular.
+In fall, the hike to the top is still open and still spectacular.
 The trail climbs above treeline to views that stretch across the Elk Range.
 3 hours round trip, strenuous.
 Bring water and layers — it's cold above 11,000 feet even in September.

 2:00 PM — Wheeler Opera House